-External disturbances entering the process at unit i, d_i , are not dampened by the feedforward control from upstream units, but are handled by the feedback control.
-If this is not sufficient, and provided d_i is measured, separate feedforward controllers may be designed for d_i .
+3. As for the pure feedforward case, external disturbances entering directly at unit i, d_i , are not dampened by the feedforward control from upstream units, so they must be handled by the feedback control.
+If this is not sufficient, and provided d_i is measured, a separate feedforward controller may be designed for d_i .

-For serial processes with a lower block triangular controller it is particularly simple to identify feedforward and feedback controller elements, but similar differences between the elements occur for most multivariable controllers.
-Such insights are important, e.g. when evaluating how the controller is affected by model error.
+For serial processes with a lower block-triangular controller it is particularly simple to identify feedforward and feedback controller elements, but similar differences between the elements occur for most multivariable controllers.
+Such insights are important for example when evaluating how the controller is affected by model error.

-A more general analysis of feedforward control under the precence of uncertainty is given in (Faanes and Skogestad, 2002).
+A more general analysis of feedforward control under the presence of uncertainty is given in Faanes and Skogestad (2003a) (or Faanes (2003, Chapter 6)).